pwittchen/interview-questions/google-developer.md

 - write functions
 - implement code
 - go top-down (from the most abstract concept to the implementation details)
+- solve task as fast as possible (not loose the time)

 ### Be smart
 - Use creativity -> ask questions